cloudmesh/technologies/chapters/incomming/spanner.md

 It can grow horizontally and exponentially.
 Most data for business systems is stored in relational databases.
-There was need to bridge gap between relational and non relational database that provide high performance and high availability.
+There was need to bridge gap between relational and non relational database that provide high performance and availability.
 Cloud Spanner bridges this gap.
 This technology combines benefits of relational database structure such as atomicity, consistency, isolation, durablity with non-relational databases that can scale horizontally.
 This is unique combination that